Unsupervised Hyperspectral Mixed Noise Removal Via Spatial-Spectral Constrained Deep Image Prior: Discussions

 \subsection{The Generalization of S2DIP}

 In this subsection, we discuss the generalization of the proposed method.
-Here, we consider video data\footnote{The real noisy video is captured by a personal mobile phone under extremely low light condition.} which also contains three dimensional information.
-In low light conditions, the videos will be inevitably corrupted by dynamic noise \cite{Wang_ICCV}, as seen in Fig. \ref{vid}.
-Owing to the complexity and irregularity of the real noise, the video denoising is extremely challenging.
-For the heavily corrupted video frames, we tentatively utilize DIP and our method for its restoration.
-Fig. \ref{vid} displays the denoising results, where S2DIP reasonably recovers the clean video and preserve the temporal fidelity, while the results of DIP methods, which are selected manually, remain notable noise.
-The aforementioned observations illustrate the generalization of S2DIP to handle different types of data except for HSIs and MSIs, {\sl e.g.}, video data.
-In truth, the video data and HSIs are structurally homologous, as they both possess local smoothness in the spatial domain as well as the spatial-temporal/spectral domain.
-Hence, the SSTV in the loss function effectively constrains the learning process to faithfully handle the denoising of the video data.
+Here, we consider video data\footnote{The real noisy video is captured by our personal device under extremely low light conditions.} which also contains three-dimensional information.
+In low light conditions, the videos will be inevitably corrupted by dynamic noise \cite{Wang_ICCV}, see Fig. \ref{vid}.

+Due to the complexity and irregularity of the real noise, video denoising is extremely challenging.
+For the heavily corrupted video frames, we use DIP and our method for its restoration.
+Fig. \ref{vid} displays the denoising results, where S2DIP reasonably recovers the clean video and preserves the temporal fidelity.
+The results of DIP methods, which are manually selected due to the semi-convergence, remain notable noise.
+The above results illustrate the generalization of S2DIP to handle different types of data and various noise.